hamzaazizofficial/Phishing/README.md

 # Phishing Page
-Step1:  Copy all files and folders in same Folder
+Step1:  Copy all files and folders in same Folder (in `htdocs` folder)

 Step2: Run `Xamp Apache Server`